For Frack's Sake #250

 John Dupuis

 John Dupuis is a scholarly publishing librarian and engineering liaison at the Steacie Science and Engineering Library at York University in Toronto.
-John has a Masters of Library and Information studies degree, and blogs at Confessions of a Science Librarian.
+John has a Masters of Library and Information studies degree, used to blog at Confessions of a Science Librarian, and currently writes the weekly-ish newsletter Covid is Not Over.
 His research and professional interests include science books, the future of academic libraries, open access advocacy, scholarly communications in computer science, and Canadian science policy.
-He can be found online at his blog Confessions of a Science Librarian, where he keeps track of issues in Canadian Science Policy.